Getting Prepared 2016-17

-Your accommodation will not be available before Saturday 10 September, so you would need to make your own temporary arrangements if you arrive in Aberdeen early.
+Your accommodation will not be available before your lease start date.
 Find out information about short term accommodation:

 You may be travelling to Aberdeen with friends and family to help you settle in.
-They are very welcome on the site during the day, however for security reasons we do not allow any overnight guests between Saturday 10 and Saturday 24 September inclusive.
+They are very welcome on the site during the day, however for security reasons we do not allow any overnight guests between Saturday 7 January and Saturday 21 January 2017.
 We would advise that you book alternative accommodation in advance, as the city can be booked up quite quickly at this time of year.
-You can find information about hotels, hostels, B&Bs and serviced accommodation on our Alternative Accommodation page or you can contact the Visitor Information Office (www.visitscotland.com or email email@example.com or call 01224 288828)
+You can find information about hotels, hostels, B&Bs and serviced accommodation on our Alternative Accommodation page or you can contact the Visitor Information Office (www.visitscotland.com or email firstname.lastname@example.org or call 01224 288828)

 How to get here and parking information

 The online induction includes a helpful route planner link to Google maps that will help you plan your journey by car.
 Please note that if you are travelling by car, there may be restricted vehicular access to your site and it is likely that you will only be able to park and drop off your belongings for a short time in order to allow other students to do the same.